ECMWFCode4Earth/challenges_2020/README.md

 ## How it works

 ### 1. Application period: 27 Jan - 22 Apr 2020
 Browse through the [ESoWC 2020 challenges](https://github.com/esowc/challenges_2020/issues) or develop your own project idea.
-You have time until 22 April 2020 to submit your proposal. <br> Take advantage of GitHub, ask questions and tailor your submission, together with the mentors of the challenge.

-##### Some tips on what makes a good proposal:
-- it is **well structured and precise**
-- the solution proposed is **technically feasible within 4 months**
-- it contains a **clear timeline with milestones and deliverables defined**
+Applications for ESoWC 2020 closed 22 April 2020.

 ### 2. Announcement of selected proposals: 1 May 2020
-The final ESoWC 2020 project teams will be announced on 1 May 2020.
+The final ESoWC 2020 project teams were announced on 1 May 2020.
 Follow ESoWC on [Twitter](https://twitter.com/esowc_ecmwf) or visit the [ESoWC website](https://esowc.ecmwf.int) and get all updates.

 ### 3. Coding period: 4 May  - 31 Aug 2020
-The 4-month long coding period starts 4 May 2020 and last until 31 August 2020.
+The 4-month long coding period started 4 May 2020 and lasts until 31 August 2020.
 During this time, the selected teams team up with experienced mentors and experts in weather, climate, machine-learning and cloud-computing. <br> Follow the progress of the projects here on Github.

 ### 4. Final ESoWC day @ECMWF: 25 September 2020
-The ESoWC day @ECMWF is the final day of the programme.
-All project teams are invited to come to ECMWF’s headquarter to present their project and results and to meet their mentors.
-The presentations will be live-streamed.
+The ESoWC day @ECMWF is the final day of the programme, where each team will present their project results.

 <br>